 - Negligence/Malpractice: A common reason for license suspension is medical negligence or malpractice.
 A chiropractor who does not follow the right dosing guidelines or is negligent when treating the patient(s), negligence that results in harm to the patient, can have their license suspended if this behavior is reported to the Board.

 - Professional misconduct: This is also a common reason to get one’s license suspended.
-For example, if a chiropractor is having an affair with a patient or verbally abusing his staff, colleagues or not following codes of conduct set by a healthcare institution, they can be reported, and they may have to face the consequences once the Board evaluates the case and takes a decision.
+For example, if a chiropractor is having an affair with a patient or verbally abusing his staff, or colleagues, or not following codes of conduct set by a healthcare institution, they can be reported, and they may have to face the consequences once the Board evaluates the case and takes a decision.

 - Insurance fraud: If the chiropractor is engaged in making up fictitious medical billing records to obtain more reimbursement from Medicare, Medicaid or other insurance companies, this activity can lead to permanent license suspension.
 Medicare fraud is perhaps one of the most common reasons why chiropractors lose their license.
 Billing for services not rendered or billing for multiple services and not providing any service are common scenarios.

-- Narcotic prescriptions: Another common reason for chiropractic license suspension/revocation is over-prescribing of narcotics to patients.
+- Narcotic prescriptions: Another common reason for chiropractic license suspension/revocation is the over-prescribing of narcotics to patients.
 While there is a role for pain management, the chiropractor needs to document the need and also examine the patient to reach such a conclusion.
 Liberally prescribing narcotic prescriptions to hundreds of patients a day is considered the same as selling drugs to patients and is now a federal crime.

 - Alcohol or substance abuse: One very common reason why a chiropractor may lose their license to practice medicine is alcohol or substance abuse.
 While one episode may result in a recommendation to drug rehabilitation, repeat offenses usually are dealt with license suspensions.
 The case becomes more serious if one is caught driving under the influence of alcohol or operating on a patient while drunk.
-Use of illicit drugs and stealing narcotics from hospitals are also common reason why many healthcare professional lose their license.
+Use of illicit drugs and stealing narcotics from hospitals are also common reasons why many healthcare professionals lose their license.

 - Sexual misconduct: In general, ethical rules state that no healthcare provider should have any type of sexual relationship with a patient.
 This is rigidly enforced, and many chiropractors have lost their license because of sexual misconduct with their patients.
 No matter how innocent the activity may appear, it is wise not to have any type of sexual relationship with patients.